mpdivecha/MPC-Project/README.tex.md

 #### Trajectory representation

 The trajectory in our case consists of waypoints that are pre-defined along the route of travel.
-These waypoints are represented by a third degree polynomial $p(x,y)$.
-It is computed in the code at [TODO: main.cpp polyfit call](src/main.cpp#L119)
+These waypoints are represented by the coefficients of a third degree polynomial computed by `polyfit` [here](src/main.cpp#L119)

 #### Latency

 The simulation adds a latency of about 100ms.
 This is to simulate the delay between actuation and effect.
 We need to account for this latency properly otherwise the computed and reference trajectories will keep diverging.
-The code for this is at [TODO: main.cpp lines for updated state equations]
+We do this by setting the initial state for MPC to be the one we estimate after accounting for latency.
+The code for this is at [TODO: main.cpp lines for updated state equations].
+Additionally, `dt` also plays a big role in this.
+The best results are obtained by setting `dt` to the value of the expected latency.

 ## Dependencies